Seahawks sign former first-rounder Robert Nkemdiche on eve of NFL draft

-The Seahawks do not have a first-round Thursday night in the NFL draft.
+The Seahawks do not have a first-round pick Thursday night in the NFL draft.

 But they acquired a first-round pick Thursday, anyway — a former one, at least — in defensive tackle Robert Nkemdiche.